NHSDigital/dtos-analyse-data-science/projects/scrape_ONS/README.md

 ## Overview

 This tool provides a clean, efficient way to download and process Census 2021 data from the ONS API.
-It supports both Time Series (TS) and Regular Matrix (RM) datasets, handling the specific requirements of each format while providing a consistent output structure.
+It supports both Topic Summary (TS) and Regular Matrix (RM) datasets, handling the specific requirements of each format while providing a consistent output structure.

 Key features: